vaghelahetvi/SOFE3980U-Lab3/README.md

 # Milestone 3: Deploying using Google Kubernetes Engine

+After creating the web application, it has to be deployed.
+This web application will be containerized into a **Docker image**.
+Then, the container would be deployed over **Google Cloud Platform (GCP)** using a container orchestrating tool (**Kubernetes**).

 ## Objectives:
 1. Get Familiar with Docker and Kubernetes.
 2. Use Google Cloud Platform.
-3. Deploy Maven WebApp over Google Kubernetes Engine.
+3. Deploy Maven WebApp over Google Kubernetes Engine (GKE).

 ## Repository:
 [https://github.com/GeorgeDaoud3/SOFE3980U-Lab3.git](https://github.com/GeorgeDaoud3/SOFE3980U-Lab3.git)

 Docker, Kubernetes and GKE
 1. Watch The following video to understand [Docker terminologies](https://youtu.be/rOTqprHv1YE).
-2. To manage Docker images and applications, we will use Kubernetes, watch the following video to get familiar with [Kubernetes and its components](https://youtu.be/cC46cg5FFAM).
+2. To manage Docker images and applications, we will use Kubernetes, the following video explains [Kubernetes and its components](https://youtu.be/cC46cg5FFAM).

 ## Creating GCP account
-1. It’s recommended to create a new Gmail account, but you can use an already existing account.
+1. It’s recommended to create a new Gmail account, but you can use an already existing account (**don't use the university official email**).
 2. Go to [GCP official site](https://cloud.google.com/gcp).
 Be sure that you are using the correct account.
 Then, click on **Get Started for free** button

    ![a1](figures/a1.jpg)